fcash-js/fcash-pay/CONTRIBUTING.md

 otherwise you risk spending a lot of time working on something that the project's developers might not want to merge into the project.

-Please adhere to the coding conventions used throughout Copay (indentation, tests, etc.).
+Please adhere to the coding conventions used throughout FcashApp (indentation, tests, etc.).
 You can check and fix your code patch with:

 ```